 Welcome to chocolate heaven.
-Warm chocolate cake topped with creamy chocolate sauce.
-Part cake, part pudding, with a touch of brownie-like fudginess thrown in because chocolate is THE BEST THING EVER!
+Part cake, part pudding, with a touch of brownie-like fudginess thrown in (because chocolate is THE BEST THING EVER)!

 A pudding cake is two desserts in one.
-The top layer is cake, and during bake time a pudding-like sauce forms underneath the cake.
+The top layer is cake, and while baking a pudding-like sauce forms underneath the cake.
 This dessert is served warm, by scooping portions of cake into a bowl, then spooning the pudding sauce over the top.
 There is no need for frosting because the “pudding” serves as the topping.

 While baking, the cake will rise to the top and the pudding sauce will form on the bottom.

 - Pour the boiling water over the back of a spoon.
 This creates a gentle trickle instead of a solid stream which could disturb the cake batter underneath.

 - After pouring the boiling water over the cake batter do not stir or jostle the mixture.
 You want two distinctly separate layers, and if you mix it up it won’t bake properly.

 - Use a baking pan that is at least 2 inches high.
 You need enough room for the sauce and the cake to bake on top of each other.

 - Don’t forget the toppings – serve with whipped cream, vanilla ice cream, and/or fresh berries.